-- C : opens a side window to control navigation axes - igation data - Jdx: if activated, another signal plot will be generated depicting not the data indexed at the position of the crosshair but integrated over all navigation axes
+- Let : opens a side window to control navigation axes - mean : select which mathematical operator to apply to the signal ROI in order to plot meaningfull navigation data - Jdx: if activated, another signal plot will be generated depicting not the data indexed at the position of the crosshair but integrated over all navigation axes

-Signal data dimension cannot exceed 2, meaning you can only plot signal that are Data0D, Data1D or Data2D which make sense as only this kind of data are produced by usual detectors.
+Signal data dimension cannot exeed 2, meaning you can only plot signal that are Data0D, Data1D or Data2D which make sense as only this kind of data are produced by usual detectors.
 On the navigation side however, on can have as many navigation axes as needed.
 Below you'll see some possibilities.